-Data centers have been proliferating in Texas to serve Bitcoin after China gave them the boot to protect their grid.
-Now we Texans are given the bums rush for taxpayer funded loans for gas plants to serve data centers for Artificial Intelligence (AI).
+This article was updated on September 19, 2024: Data centers have been proliferating in Texas to serve Bitcoin after China gave them the boot to protect their grid.
+Now we Texans are given the bum's rush for taxpayer funded loans for gas plants to serve data centers for Artificial Intelligence (AI).
 AI, like Bitcoin, is a massive energy hog.
 Ex: The tiny town of Oak Valley in Navarro County is the site of a 1GW Bitcoin operation.
 (One gigawatt serves approximately 750,000 households.)

 Action Request

 Call or visit with your state legislators and your county leaders.
 Tell them that Texans deserve cost-efficient solutions that do not put taxpayers on the hook for subsidizing Bitcoin and AI data centers.
-These no-brainer solutions: connecting the Texas grid to neighboring states and robust energy conservation, for starters.
+There are no-brainer solutions linger, despite multiple problems with the Texas grid since its near collapse in February 2021: connecting the Texas grid to neighboring states and robust energy conservation and fixing leaky pipes.

 ___________________________